ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 - we do offloading of layers that are not used for some time, see [offloading](../decisions/frontend_offloading.md)

 To keep the backend with low memory consumption we try to avoid duplicating data from the database to memory other than when sending it to the client.

+## Layers

+Layers are kept independent, they have their own:

+- state hierarchy
+- API calls to the backend

+I.e. each layer is responsible to handle:

+- the time functionality (which elements are loaded and which are shown)
+- add, edit, move, remove and delete functionality
+- offload data

+The implementation, however, should be shared.

 ## Offline Changes